 What I like the most about the book is the eloquent and cerebral manner in which it has been written.
 There are no loose ends, no mind-numbing phrases and no yawn-inducing chapters.
 All in all, despite the potpourri nature of the book, it’s a clear winner.
 It’s one of those books you would look forward to reading until the very end.
 Richard Koch brings in a number of different domains in the purview of the 80/20 principle.
 You have Business strategy, Self-actualization, Investing, Project management, Decision-making, Time management, marketing, etc. For those who have missed out on Stephen Covey’s 7 habits, there is Koch’s seven habits of happiness.

 Pareto arrived at 80/20 principle while he was studying the disproportionate patterns of wealth and income in the 19th Century England.
-The imbalance between the wealthy and the income earners appeared again and again in Pareto’s study, thus, solidifying his concept of proof.
+The imbalance between the wealthy and the income earners appeared again and again in Pareto’s study, thus, solidifying his proof of concept.
 The basic premise of the 80/20 principle is that universe abhors equilibrium.

 Linear thinking has been coded into our DNA.
 And this is where the 80/20 principle is different.
 It goes against the common grain that 50 percent effort would lead to 50 percent rewards.
 All too often, we attribute our success to ostensible reasons e.g. Hard work, good networking, etc. Never once does it cross our minds that our success may in part be due to variables that we hardly take into consideration.
 Since these variables are difficult to detect, our brain rather steers clear of them and settles for gross oversimplification of an otherwise complex array of data.
 But then, that’s the way we, humans, have been programmed.